sidxz/Daikon2-FE/README.md

 - Access control aligned with consortium governance This enables secure collaboration across academic, pharma, biotech, and non-profit partners.

+# Getting Started (Developers)
+This repository contains the frontend codebase for the DAIKON platform.
+It is intended for contributors and collaborators working on development, deployment, or evaluation of the system.

+Detailed product context, scope, and user intent are described above.
+The sections below focus on configuration and runtime setup.

 ## Configuration
 Configuration must be placed in src/config.js